vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/06-orderly-is/README.md

 Now, let's make a real exploit.
 My first idea was to steel the session cookie and use it to impersonate the admin but the cookie is `httpOnly` so it wouldn't work.

-The idea is simple.
-First HTTP request to read `settings`, second HTTP request to post the response of the first request back to my localhost:
+The right idea is also quite simple: First, send HTTP request to read `/settings`, then send post the response of the first request back to my localhost:

 Also, don't forget about [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 To make it work, I added